 The best way to address this is to simply realize that things don't have to be that way.
 You can have intimate connections with friends, family—anybody, really—and it doesn't have to be in the context of a romantic relationship.

 Obviously, the deeper issue here is an inability to be fully yourself with everyone around you.
 This is what leads to that sense of emotional lack, like you don't have someone to be completely authentic with.

 It's difficult—probably one of the most difficult changes that a person can go through—but the ultimate solution to this is to become the kind of person who can lower his or her walls and become authentic with anyone, even a stranger.

 You'll be surprised the kind of love and trust that flows your way from other people the moment they realize that you're not afraid to be exactly who you are, 100% of the time.

 Besides, it'll make it way easier to attract a new partner who is actually compatible with the real you.

-Finally, if you keep seeing your ex and hearing from them, then that might be what's keeping you from letting go.
-As I already mentioned, you will need to forge your own, new paths, and that usually requires not seeing your ex for awhile.
+If you keep seeing your ex and hearing from them, then that might be what's keeping you from letting go.
+As I already mentioned, you will need to forge your own, new paths, and that usually requires not seeing your ex for a while.